MCP Tool Reference

 Create or update an AppSignal dashboard.

-Use this to create a new dashboard or update an existing dashboard's title and description.
-This tool manages dashboard metadata only — use create_dashboard_visual and update_dashboard_visual to add charts.
+This tool manages dashboard metadata only (title and description).
+Use create_dashboard_visual and update_dashboard_visual to add charts.

 ParameterRequiredDescription